-Maria Robotnik of the Sonic the Hedgehog series had SIDS.
+Maria Robotnik of the Sonic the Hedgehog series had NIDS.
 In fact, Gerald Robotnik's creation of Shadow the Hedgehog was his attempt to save Maria's life.

 Growlanser II: The Sense of Justice has a female character whose younger brother is an ill boy.
 And yes, there is a mysterious "operation" that can cure him, and this provides that character's main motivation.
 In a slight variation on the usual plot, the character's family is very wealthy and can easily afford the operation, but the Ill Boy is afraid to go through with it because it is reputed to be extremely painful.
 (Maybe the Magitek of the setting doesn't include anesthetic?)

 Then there's Prince Julius of Velthomer/Grannvale from Fire Emblem: Genealogy of the Holy War.
-In Thracia 776 he catches a high fever, and a conversation between his half-brother Saias and girlfriend Ishtar states that while he was somewhat delicate as a child, his health really declined after he became the vessel for the Dark God Loptyr.
+In Fire Emblem: Thracia 776 he catches a high fever, and a conversation between his half-brother Saias and girlfriend Ishtar states that while he was somewhat delicate as a child, his health really declined after he became the vessel for the Dark God Loptous.

-In Fire Emblem: Binding Blade, Elphinaka Prince Mildain has really bad eyesight.
+In Fire Emblem: The Binding Blade, Elffinaka Prince Mildian has really bad eyesight.
 He once was poisoned to near death, and this partial blindness is the only effect that still remains.